alfmep/libujson/README.md

 The class `ujson::jvalue` represents a JSON instance and is the central class in libujson.

 #### JSON types
 The class `ujson::jvalue` represents a JSON value that can be of one of the six JSON types: number, string, boolean, object, array, and null.
-To see what type it represents, use method `jvalue::type()`, it returns an enum (`ujson::jvalue_type`) with the following values:
+To see what type it currently represents, use method `jvalue::type()`, it returns an enum (`ujson::jvalue_type`) with one of the following values:
 |value|description|
 |---|---|
 |`ujson::j_invalid`|An invalid JSON type.
 This indicates an error, for example when parsing a JSON document.|